Northwestern Oklahoma State Rangers: National championships

+Team

 Varsity teams

 NWOSU competes in 16 intercollegiate varsity sports: Men's sports include baseball, basketball, cheerleading, cross country, football, golf and rodeo; while women's sports include basketball, cheerleading, cross country, golf, rodeo, soccer, softball and volleyball.

 Softball

 The Ranger softball team appeared in one Women's College World Series in 1976.

 Track and field

 On January 26, 2018, following a 30-year absence from competition, Northwestern Director of Athletics Brad Franz announced that the school would be adding women's track & field to its varsity sports.
 The team competed in its first event February 1, 2019, at the Wichita State Invitational under head coach Jill Lancaster.